golanlevin/60-212/2025/assignments/assignment_1.md

 ![assignment_1_five_exercises.png](img/assignment_1_five_exercises.png)

-(***2 hours***) **Complete** the following five mini-assignments in our [OpenProcessing classroom](https://openprocessing.org/class/100952#/).
+(***2 hours***) Please **complete** the following five mini-assignments in our [OpenProcessing classroom](https://openprocessing.org/class/100952#/).
 The purpose of these exercises is to help me assess your preparedness and baseline level of skill.
-For this reason, these exercises are less open-ended than others to come.
+(For this reason, these exercises are not as open-ended as the others you'll encounter this semester.)
+In case it's helpful, a tutorial on how to use OpenProcessing is available [here](https://www.youtube.com/watch?v=Oj3DGSCMAOQ).

 * **1.4.1.** (*5 minutes*) **Do** [Iteration: Transitioning Rectangles](https://openprocessing.org/class/100952/#/c/100955)
 * **1.4.2.** (*10 minutes*) **Do** [Nested Iteration & Randomness: Grid, Interrupted](https://openprocessing.org/class/100952/#/c/100956)